arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/datasheets/datasheet.md

 | Power consumption in busy loop with 5V power supply         |      | 2.6  |      | mAh  |
 | Maximum power consumption with 5V power supply              |      | 230  |      | mA   |

-**Note:** The busy loop taken as reference consists of 595 seconds of deep sleep time and 5 seconds of power on and radio on.
+**Note:** All the measurements have been performed with Portenta H7 full version (ABX00042).
+The busy loop taken as reference consists of 595 seconds of deep sleep time and 5 seconds of power on and radio on.

 ### Block Diagram
 ![Block diagram](assets/portentaH7_blockDiagram.svg)